Career Definition for an Automation Engineer

 - Ability to troubleshoot equipment problems and perform complex system tests

 - Detail-oriented personality

 - Ability to communicate well to other members of the development team

 Employment and Salary Outlook

 According to the BLS, manufacturing is increasingly moving toward automated processes to reduce the amount of labor needed.
 Thus, automation engineers are expected to have good job prospects in the coming years.
-The BLS noted that job growth for mechanical engineers, a closely related field, was predicted at 5% for 2014-2024.
-The average annual salary for automation engineers was $106,629, according to a survey by Automation.com in 2015.
+The BLS noted that job growth for mechanical engineers, a closely related field, was predicted at 9% for 2016-2026.
+The median annual salary for automation engineers was $74,094, according to PayScale.com in 2019.